The threat is real. The danger is close. Stay informed.

-Children are abducted by strangers each year in the U.S. — non-family abductions are among the most dangerous cases
+Children abducted by strangers each year — non-family abductions are among the most dangerous cases

 Endangered runaways reported to NCMEC are likely victims of child sex trafficking

-Children are likely trafficked from endangered runaway cases reported to NCMEC every year
+Children likely trafficked from endangered runaway cases reported to NCMEC every year

 The most critical window — early reporting dramatically increases recovery chances